James Prime

-James Prime (3 November 1960 – 19 June 2025) was a Scottish musician, keyboardist and lecturer, who was best known as the keyboard player for rock band Deacon Blue which he joined in 1985, remaining a member until his death.
+James Miller Prime (3 November 1960 – 19 June 2025) was a Scottish musician, keyboardist and lecturer, who was best known as the keyboard player for rock band Deacon Blue which he joined in 1985, remaining a member until his death.
 He featured on all eleven of their studio albums, the most recent, The Great Western Road (2025), released three months prior to his death.
-The album achieved commercial success in both Scotland and the United Kingdom.
 Alongside his music career, he also lectured at the University of the West of Scotland.

 Early life

-Prime was born in the town of Kilmarnock in Ayrshire on 3 November 1960.
+James Miller Prime was born in the town of Kilmarnock in Ayrshire on 3 November 1960.
 Prime's career began as a session musician on a tour of the United States in 1980 with the band Altered Images.

 Career

 Deacon Blue (1985–2025)

 In 1985, Prime joined the band Deacon Blue which was formed in Glasgow by Ricky Ross and comprised Prime on keyboards, Graeme Kelling on guitar, vocalist Lorraine McIntosh, bass guitarist Ewen Vernal and Dougie Vipond on drums.
 In 2013, their estimated album sales stood at six million, and by 2020 were estimated to have risen to in excess of seven million, with twelve UK top 40 singles, along with two number one albums in both the United Kingdom and their native Scotland.

 The band released their debut album, Raintown (1987) to critical and commercial success, with their second album, When the World Knows Your Name (1989), topping the UK Albums Chart for two weeks.
 The single "Real Gone Kid" became their first top ten single in the UK Singles Chart and reached number one in Spain.
 Deacon Blue followed up the success of their first two albums with Fellow Hoodlums (1991) and Whatever You Say, Say Nothing (1993).
 The band split in 1994 until five years later, holding a reunion gig which led on to a new album, Walking Back Home (1999).
 The band released another album, Homesick (2001), the last to feature guitarist Graeme Kelling following his death from pancreatic cancer in 2004.
 In 2006, the band recorded three new songs for a Singles album – including the single "Bigger than Dynamite".

 Deacon Blue returned after a period of absence to release The Hipsters (2012), their first studio album since Homesick in 2001.
 The band released a further four albums following their reunion – A New House, (2014), Believers (2016), City of Love (2020) and Riding on the Tide of Love (2021) to commercial success.
 In 2024, they released "Late 88" as the lead single from their eleventh studio album The Great Western Road (2025).